kuzzleio/documentation/README.md

 EX: `createDocument_js.md` / `createDocument_go.md` / `createDocument_default.md` / `...`

 Please note that '_language' is important for build process in metalsmith (so don't add another _ in filename.

+Now you can add this tag in your markdown to allow metalsmith to override parts of markdown : `[section=createDocument]`